 My adult life veered from theirs substantially when it came to social media.
 In 2016, after winning Leadville when I was 24 years old, I took to Instagram to promote my running, my 'brand,' and to share what I thought was useful and important calls to action about climate and public lands issues.
 Without question, my ability to navigate social media – the awkward world of self-promotion and digital environmental activism – helped me get to where I am today, working as a marketing and environmental ambassador for Patagonia.

 Yet, in recent years, I've started to wonder the utility and cost of heavy social media usage.
 For example, at every Thanksgiving when my brothers and I would have long catchups, it was obvious I was not reading as much as I had in the past.
 How did Eric read so many books?!
 I'd fret, unaware of how I was spending my time.
-Most of my friends in my everyday life were equally as engrossed in social media, so it was my brothers who were able to show me an opposing perspective.
+I am aware that many people have healthy relationships with social media while still reading many books, so I'm not suggesting the two activities are mutually exclusive.
 When I'd ask my brothers why they weren't on social media, they'd have various reasons, from it not bing conducive to their jobs, but mostly it was not interesting to them and it seemed overwhelming.
 They have other trusted news sources and like having to talk to friends in more analog ways.